 We continually seek feedback from stakeholders about the effectiveness of our instruction.
 Many opportunities are available for parents to become involved in our school and district decisions and programs.
-Parent opportunities to give feedback include parent-teacher conferences, school and district committees, individualized educational planning meetings, school improvement meetings, the public comment portion of school board meetings, Community Conversations, Parent-Teacher Organization meetings, email exchanges, fall curriculum nights, and our open-door policy to classrooms and the principal's office.
-Parents have many opportunities to volunteer at Hiawatha in roles such as academic tutors, classroom helpers, "picture person," field trip chaperones, library helpers, guest readers, guest speakers, Junior Achievement, family activities, and in a variety of Parent-Teacher Organization (PTO) events.
-We participate with families in many ways to support our students, including the Hiawatha Harvest, The Hiawatha Happening, Entrepreneur Night, Open House, Science Night, Mileage Club, and Field Day.
+Parent opportunities to give feedback include parent-teacher conferences, school and district committees, individualized educational planning meetings, school improvement meetings, the public comment portion of school board meetings, Community Conversations, Parent-Teacher Organization meetings, email exchanges, and fall curriculum nights.
+We value our parents and are excited that they are able to volunteer at Hiawatha in roles such as academic tutors, classroom helpers, field trip chaperones, library helpers, guest readers, guest speakers, family activities, and in a variety of Parent-Teacher Organization (PTO) events.
+We participate with families in many ways to support our students, including Global Gathering Night, Curriculum Nights, Open House, Science Night, Wolf Pack Run, and Field Day.